ibm-cloud-docs/cloud-logs/migration-cos-bucket.md

 - Learn about migration.
 For more information, see [Migrating {{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-migration-intro).

 - Learn about the Migration tool.
-For more information, see [Migrating tool](/docs/cloud-logs?topic=cloud-logs-migration-tool).
+For more information, see [Migration CLI](/docs/cloud-logs?topic=cloud-logs-migration_cli).

 - Learn about the {{site.data.keyword.cos_full_notm}} buckets that you can configure with an {{site.data.keyword.logs_full_notm}} instance.
 For more information, see [Configuring buckets](/docs/cloud-logs?topic=cloud-logs-about-bucket).